What is Tamoxifen?

 Metabolic and Cardiovascular Side-Effects of Tamoxifen

-Tamoxifen also carries the risk of deep vein thrombosis and blood clots, which can lead to negative health effects related to these conditions.
+Tamoxifen also carries the risk of deep vein thrombosis and blood clots, which can lead to adverse health effects related to these conditions.
 Clotting risks are at their highest in patients that or under extended bed rest or have recently experienced a significant surgery.
 It also increases the risk of clots during surgery.
 Extended use of Tamoxifen can also contribute to fatty liver disease as a result of its impact on liver metabolism.

 Tamoxifen and the Central Nervous System